Josh Bard: Coaching career

 Bard retired after the season and chose to remain with the Dodgers as a Special Assistant.
 He became the Dodgers major league bullpen coach for the 2016 season.

 The New York Yankees hired Bard as their bench coach for the 2018 season under new manager Aaron Boone.
 Bard served as acting manager on September 2, due to Boone serving a one-game suspension and again the following season on July 19.
 On November 11, 2019, Bard left his bench coach position.

 On December 9, 2019, the Dodgers announced that Bard would return as their bullpen coach for the 2020 season.

 Personal life

 Although Bard was born in Ithaca, New York, his family moved to Colorado when he was five months old.
 His wife, Lindsey, is a teacher and they have three children.
+His first son, Luke, played for the Houston Christian in college through his senior year and was drafted by the Dodgers in the 19th round (583rd overall) of the 2026 Major League Baseball draft.

 Bard's brother Mike is an MLB personal coach, was a collegiate coach for 13 years, and is currently a private instructor in the Denver area.